LeonardoFogaca1/AgentCheck/README.md

 ## FAQ

+**How is this different from PR bots (e.g. Cursor Bugbot)?**
+PR bots only run after code is pushed, so feedback arrives late, outside the developer’s flow.
+They’re closed systems, often noisy with trivial comments, and charge per seat.
+They try to solve problems too late, in the wrong place, and without your developer environment tools.

 **Does it block commits?**
-AgentCheck itself doesn’t block anything; you choose to run it before committing.
+No. AgentCheck doesn’t block anything by default; you choose when to run it before committing.

 ---